Some ideas about getting fete volunteers from our Facebook audience:

 - Put out a list of what needs to be done and break it up into a roster, you might only need people for half hour blocks for some things.
 Parents can be at the event and swap and switch with each other instead of feeling they have to miss out on all the fun stuff

 - We are in the middle of ours also.
 We are doing a few things.
 Setting up a table at bell time and getting people to sign up to help.
 Offer a range of shifts 1 hour, 2 hours, 3 hours.
 If someone signs up we ask can their partner can they spare an hour or two during the day.
 Offer free lunch to people that help over x hours.
 We sent a simple note home and do facebook posts tackling each area that needs help.
-I find the more specific we are in what area needs filling, the better the take up.
-If we just put – we need volunteers, we get very minimal response, if we say we have the following shifts in canteen we get a better result.
+I find the more specific we are in what area needs filling, the better the take-up.
+If we just put – we need volunteers, we get a very minimal response if we say we have the following shifts in canteen we get a better result.

 - Try asking for volunteers from the local rotary club, scouts or girl guides